Murray State looks to extend streak vs SIUE | WTOP

-BOTTOM LINE: Murray State looks for its 14th straight win in the head-to-head series over Southern Illinois-Edwardsville.
-Murray State has won by an average of 14 points in its last 13 wins over the Cougars.
+BOTTOM LINE: Murray State looks for its 15th straight win in the head-to-head series over Southern Illinois-Edwardsville.
+In its last 14 wins against the Cougars, Murray State has won by an average of 15 points.
 Southern Illinois-Edwardsville’s last win in the series came on Jan.
-18, 2014, a 67-60 win.
+18, 2014, a 67-60 victory.

-BIG MEN ON CAMPUS: The Racers have been led by juniors KJ Williams and Tevin Brown.
-Williams has averaged 15.5 points and 8.8 rebounds while Brown has recorded 13.7 points, 6.1 rebounds and 4.5 assists per game.
-The Cougars have been led by Mike Adewunmi and Sidney Wilson.
-Adewunmi has averaged 13.4 points and 6.2 rebounds while Wilson has put up 13.5 points and 4.3 rebounds per game.WATCH OUT FOR WILLIAMS: Williams has connected on 41.9 percent of the 43 3-pointers he’s attempted and has made 6 of 16 over the last five games.
-He’s also converted 65.1 percent of his foul shots this season.
+LEADING THE WAY: The Cougars are led by Mike Adewunmi and Sidney Wilson.
+Adewunmi is averaging 13.7 points and 6.1 rebounds while Wilson is accounting for 13.1 points per contest.
+The Racers have been anchored by juniors KJ Williams and Tevin Brown, who are scoring 16 and 13.8 points, respectively.ACCURATE ADEWUNMI: Adewunmi has connected on 39.2 percent of the 79 3-pointers he’s attempted and has made 14 of 25 over his last five games.
+He’s also made 70.8 percent of his foul shots this season.

-YET TO WIN: The Racers are 0-8 when they score 71 points or fewer and 11-1 when they exceed 71 points.
-The Cougars are 0-9 when they fail to score more than 63 points and 8-2 on the season, otherwise.
+WINLESS WHEN: The Racers are 0-9 when they score 71 points or fewer and 12-1 when they exceed 71 points.
+The Cougars are 0-11 when they fail to score more than 63 points and 8-2 on the season, otherwise.

-PERFECT WHEN: The Cougars are 5-0 when they hold opposing teams to 63 points or fewer and 3-11 when opponents exceed 63 points.
-The Racers are 9-0 when they hold opponents to a field goal percentage of 40.3 percent or worse, and 2-9 when opponents exceed that percentage.
+ASSIST DISTRIBUTION: The Racers have recently gotten baskets via assists more often than the Cougars.
+Murray State has an assist on 49 of 86 field goals (57 percent) over its previous three matchups while Southern Illinois-Edwardsville has assists on 29 of 61 field goals (47.5 percent) during its past three games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25